 COVID-19 vaccines are not interchangeable.
 If you received a Pfizer-BioNTech or Moderna COVID-19 vaccine, you should get the same type for your second shot.
 If you are told you need two shots, make sure that you get both of them.

 Johnson & Johnson’s Janssen vaccine only requires one shot.
 People who receive the Johnson & Johnson vaccine are considered fully vaccinated two weeks after they get the single shot.

 Ask your healthcare provider about tools like V-safe that can send you automated reminders about getting your first and second shots at the right time.

 - Delta Variant: What We Know About the Science (CDC)

 The Delta variant is currently responsible for more than 90% of COVID cases in the United States.
-The Delta variant is also very contagious — more than 2X contagious as the original virus.
+The Delta variant is also very contagious — more than twice as contagious as the original virus.
 People who have not been fully vaccinated against COVID-19 are most at risk and more likely to transmit the virus to others.

 So far, studies also suggest that all vaccines authorized for use in the United States are effective against other known variants.
 There are currently 4 notable variants in the United States:

 - The Possibility of COVID-19 after Vaccination: Breakthrough Infections (CDC)